 3.1.
-Dues and other Deductions.
+Dues Deduction.
 Pursuant to Ohio Revised Code, Section 4117.09(B)(2), the City agrees to deduct Lodge membership dues, in the amount certified by the Lodge to the City, from the pay of any Lodge member who submits a written authorization for such deduction.
-The City also agrees to deduct Lodge initiation fees and assessments, in the amount certified by the Lodge to the City, from the pay of any Lodge member who submits a written authorization for the deductions and whom the Lodge certifies owes initiation fees or assessments.
+The City also agrees to deduct Lodge initiation fees and assessments, in the amount certified by the Lodge to the City, from the pay of any Lodge member whom the Lodge certifies owes initiation fees or assessments.
 The deductions authorized by this Section shall be made in the first pay period of each month.
 If a Lodge member has insufficient pay due on that payday, such amount shall be deducted from the next or subsequent pay.

-If a Lodge member desires a payroll deduction for Lodge dues, initiation fees, assessments, and/or other deductions, the member shall sign a corresponding payroll deduction form, which the Lodge shall furnish, and shall present the form to the City payroll clerk.
+If a Lodge member desires a payroll deduction for Lodge dues and/or assessments, the member shall sign a payroll deduction form, which the Lodge shall furnish, and shall present the form to the appropriate City payroll clerk.
 The City agrees to furnish to the Financial Secretary of the Lodge, once each calendar month, a warrant in the aggregate amount of the deductions made for that calendar month together with a listing of the members for whom deductions were made.
 Nothing herein shall prohibit Lodge members covered by this Contract from submitting dues directly to the Lodge.

-Any Lodge member may at any time withdraw his or her authorization for payroll deductions of dues, assessments, initiation fees or other deductions by submitting a letter to the City Finance Director expressing the Lodge member's desire to withdraw his or her authorization.
-The member will submit a copy of the letter to the President of the Lodge.
+Any Lodge member may withdraw from payment of dues deduction by submitting a letter to the Chief of Police who shall forward the letter to the City Finance Director and the President of the Lodge expressing the Lodge member's desire to withdraw his or her dues deduction authorization.

-The City will allow additional payroll deduction(s) for Lodge-provided member benefits on a voluntary basis, provided that: 1) the member provides appropriate written authorization to the City Finance Department; 2) five or more members are participating in each additional benefit program for which the City is providing a payroll deduction.
+The City will allow additional payroll deduction(s) for the purpose of the Lodge providing member benefits on a voluntary basis, provided that: 1) the member provides appropriate written authorization to the City Finance Department; 2) five or more members are participating in each additional benefit program for which the City is providing a payroll deduction.
 Should the number of Lodge members enrolled in any particular member benefit program fall below five (5) members for a period of six or more consecutive months, the City may terminate the payroll deductions for that benefit program.
 Additionally, if at any point the City's payroll accounting system should not possess sufficient capability or capacity for additional deductions, the City may refuse to provide the Lodge with additional payroll deductions.